ECCO-Summer-School/ESS25-Team_TOTS/README.md

-# Sample Project

-This is an example of how teams can structure their project repositories and format their project README.md file.

-When creating a project repository from this template choose "Public" so other participants can follow progress.
-Add a "topic" to your repository details (click on the gear icon next to the "About" section on the repository page) to help others find your work (e.g. `ecco-hackweek-2024`).

 ## Files and folders in your project repository

 This template provides the following suggested organizaiton structure for the project repository, but each project team is free to organize their repository as they see fit.